MarycieloParionaBernaola/LIM013-data-lovers/README.md

 - Users liked the color palette used, because they represent the colors of the series, so in the header the yellow color is for Morty's t-shirt and the light blue color at the other end represents Rick's hair.
 In addition, the green intermediate color also typical of the series, however, users recommended highlighting the cards a little bit more, for that reason the properties box-shadow and a border-color were implemented on the cards.

+- Users suggested highlighting the search, filtering and sort bar more, so the color was changed to black.

 ## 6. Learning objectives

 El objetivo principal de este proyecto es que aprendas a diseñar y construir una